 To QuickStart a game with your new settings:

-- 1. Click QuickStart. - 2.
-The Copy Protection dialog box will pop up.
-Find the answer requested, type it in, then click OK. - 3.
-A dialog box will appear, showing the weather conditions and default Coaching Profiles and Game Plans.
+- Click QuickStart. - A dialog box will appear, showing the weather conditions and default Coaching Profiles and Game Plans.
 After making any Profile or Plan changes you want, click OK to start the game.